-An attempt should be made to have a "simplified appeal" hearing held in a less formal setting (i.e. committee room vs. City Council Chambers).
-The panel chair will be in charge of the hearing, which should not be as formal as a regular hearing, but at the same time address the procedural guidelines of a regular hearing.
-The hearing is intended to be an informal constructive attempt to resolve the appellant's issues.
+The hearing should not be as formal as a regular hearing, but at the same time should follow the procedural guidelines of a regular hearing.
+The hearing is intended to be an informal constructive attempt to resolve the Appellant's issues.